Klumz/comp110-worksheets/worksheet_B/README.md

 (Not entirely sure about the formatting here, but I hope it's fairly understandable.
-Also sorry if I did the "Pull request" wrong.)
+Also sorry if I did the "Pull request" wrong.
+Still getting the hang of Github.)

 PSEUDOCODE: